 3. Respiratory Issues

-Dry air from air conditioning units can cause respiratory issues in babies.
+Dry air from air conditioning units can cause respiratory issues in babies, as air conditioning reduces humidity, which can contribute to these problems.
 Watch for:

 Regular maintenance of your AC and proper humidity levels can help minimize these risks.